WinterTechForum/cassandrarest/README.md

 * Run `./script/run` to run the container and stay connected to the log
 * Run `./script/start` to run the container in the background

+## Kubernetes

+1. Run `./script/k8s-create` to load the container into your Kubernetes cluster.
+2. Run `./script/k8s-expose` to create a load balancer service to expose it to the world

 ## License

 Copyright © 2016 joey@joeygibson.com